 Fun fact: There are over 3000 varieties of pear in the world!
 For this recipe, I recommend using William or Bosc pears – both of which have been tried and tested.
 Feel free to experiment with other varieties also though.
 Just remember that the softer the pear the quicker the cooking time.

 This is without a doubt the simplest sweet recipe to date on Georgie Eats.
-However, this fact does not subtract from the dishes worth as it is quick, easy and down right delicious.
-I would highly recommend giving my walnut baked pears a go as they are literally ZERO-STRESS.
+However, this fact does not subtract from the dishes worth as it is quick, easy and downright delicious.
+I would highly recommend giving my walnut baked pears a go – they are literally ZERO-STRESS.

 I hope you enjoy this autumnal warmer as much as myself and the hungry people I have fed them too.
-Make sure if you make my walnut baked pears you leave a comment down below or tag me in IG @georgieeatsuk.
+Make sure if you make my walnut baked pears you leave a comment down below, tag me in IG @georgieeatsuk, or use the #georgieeats.

 Keep smiling everyone!

 These baked pears are so simple they will blow your mind!
 Deliciously soft, sweet and with a gentle spice they soon will become a comforting favourite.
 Impressive enough to entertain yet quick enough for a weeknight dessert.
 Vegan, GF + healthy.